doitsujin/dxvk/.github/ISSUE_TEMPLATE/bug_report.md

 Please attach Proton or Wine logs as a text file:
 - When using Proton, set the Steam launch options for your game to `PROTON_LOG=1 %command%` and attach the corresponding `steam-xxxxx.log` file in your home directory.
 - When using regular Wine, use `wine game.exe > game.log 2>&1` and attach the resulting `game.log` file.
+- On Windows, log files will usually appear next to the games exe or in its base folder.